Partnering with Patients and Physicians to Enhance Access and Improve Compliance: Working Locally to Help Patients Get the Medicines They Need

 Gulf Region

-Bristol-Myers Squibb uses video conferencing to educate physicians on the appropriate use of new diabetes medicines.
-This approach is helping to overcome challenges associated with attracting international speakers in times of political instability.
+We use video conferencing to educate physicians on the appropriate use of new diabetes medicines.
+This approach helps to overcome logistical challenges associated with bringing international speakers to local physicians.